peteroupc/peteroupc.github.io/random.md

         return ret

     def stateLengthN(n):
-      """ Suggested state length for PRNGs that shuffle a list of n items. """
+      """ Suggested state length (or bits of entropy) for PRNGs that shuffle
+        a list of n items. """
       return ceillog2(fac(n))

     def stateLengthNChooseK(n, k):
-      """ Suggested state length for PRNGs that choose k different items randomly from a list of n items (see RFC 3797, sec.
+      """ Suggested state length/entropy for PRNGs that choose k different items randomly from a list of n items (see RFC 3797, sec.
 3.3) """
       return ceillog2(fac(n)/(fac(k)*fac(n-k)))

     def stateLengthDecks(numDecks, numCards):
-      """ Suggested state length for PRNGs that shuffle multiple decks of cards in one. """ return ceillog2(fac(numDecks*numCards)/ \
+      """ Suggested state length/entropy for PRNGs that shuffle multiple decks of cards in one. """ return ceillog2(fac(numDecks*numCards)/ \
           (fac(numDecks)**numCards))

-Whenever a [**statistical RNG implementation**](#Statistical_RNGs) or [**seeded PRNG**](#Seeded_PRNGs) is otherwise called for, an application is encouraged to choose a PRNG with a state length suggested by the formulas above (and with the highest feasible period for that state length), where the choice of PRNG is based on&mdash;
+Whenever a PRNG is to be used for shuffling purposes, an application is encouraged to choose a PRNG with a state length suggested by the formulas above (and with the highest feasible period for that state length), depending on the size of lists the application will shuffle.
+For general-purpose use, that state length could be 525 or more (`stateLengthN(100)`).
+(Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list.)

-- the maximum size of lists the application is expected to shuffle, if that number is less than 100; otherwise,
-- the average size of such lists; or, if the application chooses,
-- the application shuffling 100-item lists (which usually means a state length of 525 or greater).

-(Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list.
-See also "Lack of randomness" in the [**BigDeal document by van Staveren**](https://sater.home.xs4all.nl/doc.html).)

-The PRNG chosen this way should meet or exceed the quality requirements of a statistical RNG implementation.
+The PRNG chosen this way should have at least the quality requirements of a statistical RNG implementation, and should be initialized with a full-length seed.

 <a id=Hash_Functions></a>
 ## Hash Functions